 TFSA Savings Can Also Be Seized

 Savings in a TFSA will also be at risk if the money is not in a locked-in investment.
 And, as with an RRSP, as soon as a GIC matures, your financial institution is obliged to forward the funds to the CRA.

 The only good news in all this is the fact that a s.224 Demand to Pay order expires at the end of 12 months.
 So if you investments don’t mature within a year, they may be safe on maturity – unless the CRA refreshes the s.224 demand

 It all comes down to this: Don’t assume anything is immune from CRA seizure.
 If you owe tax, get help now.
 Before your savings are gone.
-Talk to DioGuardi.
-Call 1-877-4-DIO-TAX.
-Or use the online form on the home page to book a meeting.
+Call 1-877-TAX-7902 and be tax free.
+Use the online form on the home page to book your FREE consultation.